Falc00n007/MulticloudK8sclusters4Gitlab/README.md

 * In this setup, there are multiple groups, each representing a separate Kubernetes cluster.
 Within each group, there are projects, which consist of a collection of manifest files specific to that project.
 For instance, in the mentioned image, there is a project called API-GTWY located within the aws-us-east-2 group.
 This indicates that the manifest files within the API-GTWY project are designed for deployment to a Kubernetes cluster situated in the us-east region.

+# 002- Storing KubeConfig in environment variables at the group level:
+* In GitLab, projects belonging to a group can utilize shared environment variables defined at the parent group or higher levels, and the reverse is also true.
+To enable this functionality, you need to set up the KubeConfig file, which holds the necessary credentials for establishing a connection with the Kubernetes API server, in the group's settings.
+Navigate to the Group Name -> CI/CD Settings -> Variables -> Add Variable Path to configure it.

 #Continued!
 I am currently working on developing the documentation.
 It will take some time to complete.
 Please follow me for updates so that we can move forward together.
 Thank you.